biocad/anbase/README.md

 `hetatms_deleted` folder prepared with the use of Schrödinger's *prepwizard*.
-* `seqs` — folder that contains fasta-files with sequences of the bounded complex and its unbound structures.
+* `seqs` — folder that contains fasta-files with sequences of the bound complex and its unbound structures.
-* `annotation` — folder that contains annotation for the antibody in the bounded complex and the antibody in its unbound form.
+* `annotation` — folder that contains annotation for the antibody in the bound complex and the antibody in its unbound form.

 Also, each **comp_name** folder contains file